parsa-epfl/cloudsuite/tutorial2016-hipeac-docker-handson.md

 ---
 layout: page
-title: CloudSuite on Docker Tutorial
+title: CloudSuite on Docker Demo
 ---

-This tutorial illustrates the use of CloudSuite's Data Caching benchmark on Docker.
+This demo illustrates the use of CloudSuite's Data Caching benchmark on Docker.

 #### Prerequisites

-To follow this tutorial, you need to have Docker version 1.9.0 or newer installed on your machine.
+To follow this demo, you need to have Docker version 1.9.0 or newer installed on your machine.
-Since the images for the Data Caching workload that will be used are several megabytes, it is recommended that you download them in advance:
+Since the size of the images for the Data Caching workload that will be used is several megabytes, it is recommended that you download them in advance:

     $ docker pull cloudsuite/datacaching:server